wikid24/ffxiv_mmd_tools_helper/README.md

-# this is a fork of Hogarth-MMD's mmd_tools_helper (https://github.com/Hogarth-MMD/mmd_tools_helper), updated to be compatible with FFXIV Models and Blender 2.8+.
+# this is a fork of Hogarth-MMD's [mmd_tools_helper](https://github.com/Hogarth-MMD/mmd_tools_helper), updated to be compatible with FFXIV Models and Blender 2.8+.
 It's a work in progress.

 Purpose of this tool is for EVERYONE in FFXIV to start exporting their favorite FFXIV characters to MMD so we can all make memes of dancing and music videos with as little effort as possible.
 Once I get this tool working, tutorials on how to export FFXIV characters to MMD will come.

 ------------

 # New Features (completed):
-- added 'Automate FFXIV rig Shape Keys from csv' feature.
-Working but there's no raw data in the CSVs yet.
-- added 'Automate FFXIV rig Bone Morphs from csv' feature.
-Working but there's no raw data in the CSVs yet.
+  - 'Insert Bone Morphs from csv'.
+Working for Hyur in the CSVs now.
-- added 'Automate FFXIV rig Rigid Bodies from csv' feature.
-Working but there's no raw data in the CSVs yet.
+  - 'Insert Rigid Bodies from csv'.
+Working but only partially completed.
+  - 'Insert Joints from csv'.
+Working but only partially completed.
-- added 'Automate FFXIV rig Joints from csv' feature.
-Working but it doesn't have any raw data in the CSVs yet.
+  - 'Insert Bone Groups from csv'.
+Working but it doesn't add ALL the various bones for hats/accessories/earrings etc...
+Just the essentials.
+  - 'Insert Shape Keys from csv'.
+Working for Hyur, partially completed.
   - A bunch of important useful stuff.
 Will list them later.

 # Conversion/upgrade to Blender 2.8+ (to do):
   - mmd_lamp_setup.py